7 min read · Cost

 | Large 40+ unit garden or low-rise multifamily | $450,000–$1,400,000+ |

-Sierra Siding's typical multifamily siding scope band in California as of 2026, per building.
+Typical multifamily siding planning range for California — a general California market range, not a Sierra Siding quote, per building.
 Multi-building HOA properties are typically phased across multiple budget years; full-property pricing is the sum of per-building scopes plus phasing efficiency.
 Final number is set after walk-through with property management — your written proposal is what governs.

 Key takeaways

-- HOA reserve planning fits multi-year project sequencing
+- HOA reserve planning fits a multi-year, scope-anchored sequence

 FAQ